 Can only store XRP

-This open-source XRP wallet offers a free and easy way to store your Ripple.
+This open-source XRP wallet offers a free and easy way to store your XRP.
 The creators of Toast Wallet claim they set out to create a Ripple wallet that’s “simple enough for your grandma but safe enough for a Swiss banker”, and that gives you a good idea of what you can expect.